Generic name: hydromorphone (oral) [ HYE-droe-MOR-fone ]

 Hydromorphone may be habit-forming, even at regular doses.
 Take Exalgo exactly as prescribed by your doctor.
 Never share the medicine with another person.
 MISUSE OF NARCOTIC PAIN MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Tell your doctor if you are pregnant.
-Exalgo may cause life-threatening withdrawal symptoms in a newborn.
+Exalgo may cause life-threatening withdrawal symptoms in a newborn if the mother has taken this medicine during pregnancy.

 Before using Exalgo